SLU-biochar/biochar-systems-dev/content/en/resources/section-4-student-theses.md

 ### **MSc and BSc theses**

 Master and bachelor students write their theses with us on biochar.
-Here is a selection of recent ones:
+Here is a selection of recent ones (titles are linked to the publications):

 MSc:
 * Lisa Zakrisson, 2021, [Comparative life cycle assessment of bioenergy systems with and without carbon dioxide removal](http://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-296955)